RafayAK/NothingButNumPy/Understanding_and_Creating_Binary_Classifaication_NNs/README.md

 ---

-As examples following examples have been implemented:
+The following examples have been implemented:

 1. [**A 1-layer neural network on AND data that uses MSE Cost**](1_layer_toy_network_MSE_AND_dataset.ipynb)